Start your application now and choose your investments.

 The opinions expressed are those of American Century Investments (or the portfolio manager) and are no guarantee of the future performance of any American Century Investments' portfolio.
 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.

-You could lose money by investing in a mutual fund, even if through your employer's plan or an IRA.
+You could lose money by investing in a mutual fund, even if through a 529 plan.
 An investment in a mutual fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.